-Ancient Thekkama Amuna (Anicut) : En Route to Mannar – යෝධ වැවට ජලය සපයන තේක්කම අමුණ
+Ancient Thekkama Amuna (Anicut) : En Route to Mannar (යෝධ වැවට ජලය සපයන තේක්කම අමුණ)

-This reservoir was a experiment of a gigantic scale since the conventional reservoirs were built across a river or stream encompassing a valley around for several miles over a large area of a river basin creating a reservoir.
+This reservoir was an experiment of a gigantic scale since the conventional reservoirs were built across a river or stream encompassing a valley around for several miles over a large area of a river basin creating a reservoir.
 The land in Mannar district was so flat that a new way to irrigate the land was required.
-The engineers under king Dhatusena then decided to build a 25km long canal from Malwathu Oya to a natural depression in the area where the Yodha Wewa stands today.
-Although the reservoir lies just over 5 kms from Malwathu Oya as crow flies, the engineers selected a location almost 20 km upstream to divert the water considering the level of the river and the reservoir.
+The engineers under King Dhatusena then decided to build a 25km long canal from Malwathu Oya to a natural depression in the area where the Yodha Wewa stands today.
+Although the reservoir lies just over 5 km from Malwathu Oya as the crow flies, the engineers selected a location almost 20 km upstream to divert the water considering the level of the river and the reservoir.

-The water was diverted at a location know as Thekkama on Mawathu Oya.
+The water was diverted at a location known as Thekkama on Mawathu Oya.
 The Thekkama Anicut is constructed with giant granite blocks using a rocky foundation at an angle across the river.
-This anicut is about 640 feet (approx 200 meters) long, 90 feet wide (27.5 meters) and rises up to 12 feet (3.7 meters).
+This anicut is about 640 feet (approx 200 meters) long, 90 feet wide (27.5 meters) and rises to 12 feet (3.7 meters).
 On the northern side of the anicut, there are 3 large openings to release excess water.

 A canal has been cut to carry the diverted waters just before the anicut.
 The canal snakes through the natural counters of the the terrain parallel to the Malwathu Oya for over 10 km before turning north finding its own route to the final destination.
-The total length of this marvel is about 25kms.
+The total length of this marvel is about 25 km.

-The levels taken along this canal in the course of modern schemes for restoration of the ancient works disclosed a striking illustration of the exactitude with which the ancient Sinhalese worked.
+The levels taken along this canal in the course of modern schemes for the restoration of the ancient works disclosed a striking illustration of the exactitude with which the ancient Sinhalese worked.

 To reach this ancient wonder you need to take the Mannar road from Medawachchiya and travel 42 km along this road passing the police station.
 There is a narrow gravel road to the south 250 meters passing the Police Station entrance.
-Take this road for about 650 meters in to the jungle. to reach the anicut.
+Take this road for about 650 meters into the jungle. to reach the anicut.

 Also See